 Unpaid order flow

-The flowchart below depicts the process of an unpaid order.
+The following flowchart depicts the process of an unpaid order.

-The flowchart below depicts the process of paying for an order.
+The following flowchart depicts the process of paying for an order.

 How stock is managed